Whole Grain Stamp

 The Whole Grain Stamp was created by the Whole Grains Council and a panel of scientific and culinary advisors in January 2005 as a visual marker to signal products that contain dietarily-significant amounts of whole grains.
 The Stamp features a stylized sheaf of grain on a golden-yellow background with a black border.

 Every product that bears the "Basic Stamp" must contain at least 8 grams of whole grain per serving.
 8 grams equals one half of a MyPyramid serving.
 Products that bear the "100% Whole Grain Stamp" contain at least 16 grams of whole grain per serving – or a full MyPyramid serving as outlined by the U.S. Department of Agriculture – and do not contain any refined grains.

 The 2005 Dietary Guidelines for Americans recommend that everyone over age 9 should eat at least three servings of whole grains each day for health.
 For an outline of scientific studies published on the health benefits of whole grains, see resources below.
-In 1999, the U.S. Food and Drug Administration (FDA) authorized the use of a health claim that can be used on whole grain foods: “Diets rich in whole grain foods and other plant foods, and low in saturated fat and cholesterol, may help reduce the risk of heart disease.”* However, these claims have certain limitations, and cannot be used on some whole grain foods even if the foods are 100% whole grain.
-See resources below for more information on health claims and Guideline specifics.
+In 1999, the U.S. Food and Drug Administration (FDA) authorized the use of a health claim that can be used on whole grain foods: "Diets rich in whole grain foods and other plant foods, and low in saturated fat and cholesterol, may help reduce the risk of heart disease."
+However, these claims have certain limitations, and cannot be used on some whole grain foods even if the foods are 100% whole grain.